sgassner/used-cars-price-prediction/README.md

 - [US Used Cars Dataset from Kaggle](https://www.kaggle.com/datasets/ananaymital/us-used-cars-dataset)
 - [US Zip Codes Dataset](https://www.unitedstateszipcodes.org/zip-code-database/)

-Due to the large size of the dataset, we worked with a subsample of 10,000 observations for data cleaning and analysis.
-The full dataset was used for final model evaluation.

 ## Methods and Results

 We tested various regression methods including OLS and LASSO to predict the price of used cars.
 Our findings are summarized as follows: